jwilli48/CanvasReport/README.md

 ## Reports
 The report will be generated and saved to the Report folder within this directory.
 If you try to create a 2nd report for a course while there is a previous one still there it will just add to the bottom of the previous one instead of creating a new one.

+I added another .exe to check a directory of HTML files for any broken links or file paths.
+Similar to the others, just outputs to an excel sheet with the links or file paths that threw errors.

 ## First time running
 ***IMPORTANT:***
 You may need to unblock the .dll files contained in the net40 folder if you wish to run the Media Report generator.
 I believe this can also be done all at once if you unblock the .zip file before extracting it.